 Smoky Chorizo Ragu Pasta

-I added a dried chili pepper to the sauce for a nice touch of heat if you like spicy food.
-You can leave it out and just season the sauce with pepper or course.
+I added a dried chili pepper to the sauce to give it that extra nice touch of heat.
+It’s up to you to decide whether you want this pasta sauce to be nice and spicy.
+If you like spicy food, I highly recommend it!
+You can also leave it out and just season the sauce with a little ground pepper or course.

-Serve this chorizo spaghetti sauce with al dente cooked pasta, sprinkle with grated cheese and enjoy!
+Serve this chorizo spaghetti sauce with al dente cooked pasta, a sprinkle with grated cheese.

 - 9 oz dry pasta (250 g)